brezanac/docker-services/traefik/README.md

 ## Default container restart policy ##

-Please note that the `traefik` service has been configured with an `unless-stopped` restart policy which means that it will continue to run until manually stopped, even after the machine has been restarted.
+Please note that the `traefik` service has been configured with the `unless-stopped` restart policy which means that it will continue to run until manually stopped, even after the machine has been restarted.

-If you do not want the service to restart automatically you can disable that behavior by simply removing the `restart: unless-stopped` line from `docker-compose.yml`.
+If you do not want the service to restart automatically you can disable that behavior by simply removing the `restart: unless-stopped` line from `docker-compose.yml` or by choosing a different restart policy from the list which you can find [here](https://docs.docker.com/compose/compose-file/#restart).

-For more details please see the following [link](https://docs.docker.com/compose/compose-file/#restart).

-## Requirements
+## Requirements ##

 Docker 17.12.0 or newer.

-## License
+## License ##

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.